 The Apple File Exchange software is not compatible with PC Exchange and should not be used while PC Exchange is installed.
-Version 2.0 of PC Exchange contains an easier and more intuitive method for accessing DOS and Apple II ProDOS disks on a Macintosh.
+Macintosh PC Exchange 2.0 contains an easier and more intuitive method for accessing DOS and Apple II ProDOS disks on a Macintosh.